 On January 2, 1729, German astronomer Johann Daniel Titius was born.
 He is best known for formulating the Titius–Bode law, a hypothesis that the bodies in some orbital systems, including the Sun’s, orbit at semi-major axes in a function of planetary sequence.
 The formula suggests that, extending outward, each planet would be approximately twice as far from the Sun as the one before.
 The hypothesis correctly anticipated the orbits of Ceres and Uranus, but failed as a predictor of Neptune’s orbit and has since been discredited further.

-Johann Daniel Titius was born as Johann Daniel Tietz and latinized his surname to Titius when he became a university professor.
+Johann Daniel Titius was born in Konitz, Prussia, today Chojnice in Poland, as Johann Daniel Tietz and latinized his surname to Titius when he became a university professor.
 Initially he attended the school of his hometown.
 After the early death of his father, Titius was educated by his uncle Michael Christoph Hanow, who was a professor in Gdansk, and attended the grammar school there.
 After attending the Gymnasium in Gdansk, he began studying at the University of Leipzig, where in 1752 he obtained a master’s degree with a master’s thesis on moonlight and was accepted as a private lecturer at the philosophical faculty.

 In 1756 he took over the professorship of lower mathematics at the University of Wittenberg and in 1761 took over the public lectures on physics for Georg Matthias Bose, who was absent from Wittenberg.
 Since Bose did not return, Titius was appointed professor of physics by the Polish king and Saxon electors.
 He also taught philosophy, natural theology and natural law.
 In 1768 he became rector of the university.
 He rejected offers of professorships in Göttingen, Helmstedt, Kiel and Gdansk.